Grivet, Chlorocebus aethiops

 Grivets were one of the animal species highly revered by ancient Egyptians.

 Grivets awake near sunrise and forage throughout the early morning.
 They rest midday and forage again in the late afternoon and evening.
 At sunset, they return to the trees to sleep for the night.

-These Old World monkeys live in multi-male/multi-female groups that can range from 3 to 50 individuals, with most groups featuring about 25 monkeys.
+These African monkeys live in multi-male/multi-female groups that can range from 3 to 50 individuals, with most groups featuring about 25 monkeys.
 A group typically controls around 60 acres of territory.
 Females tend to stay with their natal group for life, while males are forced to leave the group after reaching puberty.
 Both males and females have their dominance hierarchies, which establish who gets first access to food sources, which in turn increases their reproductive success and benefits the health of their offspring.
 Grooming is an important part of building social bonds and females will often take care of the babies of high-ranking mothers, likely to build trust with them.

 Grivets have a rich repertoire of vocal and visual communication.
 Their calls include: grunts, which represent aggression; barks from males that can either call for peace or show submission; and shrieks from females to call for help.
 Infants and juveniles give off purring noises when they are playing.
 There are also various chirping calls used to warn others of a nearby predator.